Databus Logo

 A medium-sized school with 40 teachers, 20 classes, and 8 periods a day has millions of possible schedule combinations.
 Most are invalid — a teacher double-booked, a lab over-allocated, a class left without a period of a compulsory subject.
 Finding the valid combinations by hand is not just tedious, it's a combinatorial problem that humans aren't built to solve reliably.

-The typical approach is: start with a blank Excel grid, place the hardest constraints first (the part-time Music teacher who comes in only on Tuesdays, the Computer Lab shared by four sections), and then fill in the rest.
+The typical Excel approach: start with a blank grid, place the hardest constraints first (the part-time Music teacher who comes in only on Tuesdays, the Computer Lab shared by four sections), and then fill in the rest.
 Every edit has cascading effects.
 Move one class and you need to check five other rows.
 Schools spend two to three weeks on this every academic year — and still end up with conflicts that surface only after the timetable is published.

 What this looks like in practice: You enter your data on a Monday morning.
 By lunchtime, a valid timetable is ready for the VP to review.
 Any manual tweaks you want to make can be done by dragging periods — the system checks for conflicts in real time and flags any new ones instantly.